Generic Name: pasireotide (pas-i-REE-oh-tide) (Subcutaneous route, Intramuscular route)

 This medicine may raise your blood sugar, which may lead to ketoacidosis.
 You should check your blood sugar more often during the first 2 to 3 months of using this medicine, and then on a regular basis.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a slow, fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.

 This medicine may cause gallstones, which can lead to swelling of the gallbladder (cholecystitis) or bile ducts (cholangitis).
 Check with your doctor right away if you have severe stomach pain with nausea and vomiting, indigestion, fever, chills, or yellow eyes or skin.

-Check with your doctor right away if you have more than one of these symptoms while you are using this medicine: darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.
+Check with your doctor right away if you have darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.
 These may be symptoms of an adrenal problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.